Densho1/Climate-Change-Sentiment-Predictor/README.md

 Each tweet in the learning data that was used by the machine was individually labeled by the research group according to their stance and sentiment on climate change; the Climate Sentiment on Twitter (Guzman, 2020) dataset was reviewed for this purpose.
 This dataset is a raw database of 396 tweets from January 2020 to December 2020.
 The data from this dataset is just large and recent enough to be utilized for this project.

 The data was preprocessed by adding a new `Sympathy?` column that indicates whether a tweet is sympathetic to climate change or not; then the group manually added the appropriate value for each tweet ("Yes" if the tweet is sympathetic to climate change, "No" otherwise).
 Instances of null rows were removed, and `TfidfVectorizer` was then used to convert text data to numeric data.
-The tweet content will be cleaned of its hashtags, mentions, emojis, smileys, and stop words (e.g. "a", "the", "this"); this is so that the machine can better process and properly learn the necessary information from the dataset.
+The tweet content will be cleaned of its URLs, hashtags, mentions, emojis, smileys, and stop words (e.g. "a", "the", "this" , "amp", which is the HTML code of the ampersand symbol, `&amp`); this is so that the machine can better process and properly learn the necessary information from the dataset.
+Exploratory data analyses on the sentiment composition and word occurences were also performed on this dataset to have an idea of what the machine learns from the tweets.

-> removed "cleaned URLs due to likely presence of amp links according to data gathered on the training dataset"

 The Logistic Regression model, particularly the Limited-Memory Broyden–Fletcher–Goldfarb–Shanno (LBFGS) solver, will be used in this project.
 According to a prior analysis (Kim, 2022) on a similar dataset (Qian, 2019), this model has been observed to perform best particularly in distinguishing tweets on climate change to appropriate sentiment labels.
-Due to the relatively low volume of the dataset, the model can achieve a minimum of ~60% accuracy and a maximum of ~74% accuracy.
+Due to the relatively low volume of the dataset, the model can achieve a maximum of only ~73% accuracy.

-After the machine has been developed, tweets related to climate change will be scalped from twitter and fed to the machine.
-The resulting labeled data will then be explored in order to answer the main problem faced by this project.
+After the machine has been developed, tweets related to climate change was scalped from twitter and fed to the machine.
+The resulting labeled data was then explored in order to answer the main problem faced by this project.

-1059 tweets related to climate change between May 2016 to May 2017 and 1002 tweets related to climate change between May 2021 to May 2022 were then scalped from twitter for the machine to label.
+Specifically, 1059 tweets related to climate change between May 2016 to May 2017 and 1002 tweets related to climate change between May 2021 to May 2022 were then scalped from twitter for the machine to label.
+Exploratory data analysis is performed on the resulting labeled data to have an idea on what the sentiments of the tweets are like.

-> expansion on the above paragraph is required; what kinda statistical analysis will we be doing?
+Finally, a chi-squared test is performed on the sentiment counts of the results of the two datasets labeled by the machine to determine whether to reject the null hypothesis or not, with the `alpha = 1 - model accuracy`.

-## Communication and Visualization of Results
+## Results and Discussion

+## Conclusion

 ## References